Algorithmic Challenges in Ensuring Fairness at the Time of Decision: Related Work

-A related notion of fairness is {\it group fairness}, in which a decision-maker must ensure that certain average performance characteristics of the decisions must be equalized over multiple groups of people.
-This constraint has been studied in online learning settings where people arrive sequentially in time and must be mapped to decisions; these works have explored the challenges arising in these settings due to adversarial nature of group arrivals \cite{blum2019preserving}, the requirement of satisfying group fairness across groups with overlapping memberships \cite{blum2019advancing}, etc. Zhang and Liu offer an excellent survey of many of these recently proposed models and tradeoffs \cite{zhang2020fairness}.

-{\bf Stochastic convex optimization.} One-dimensional stochastic convex optimization with bandit feedback is a well-studied problem.
+This work introduces the concept of trajectory-constrained stochastic convex optimization under bandit feedback motivated through the lens of fairness.
+In general, existing algorithms from the convex optimization toolkit cannot be easily modified to satisfy monotonicity of iterates to satisfy EFTD.
 In the noiseless bandit feedback setting, Kiefer gave an $\mathcal{O}(1)$-regret algorithm, now well known as \textsc{Golden-Section Search}, for minimizing a one-dimensional convex function \cite{kiefer1953sequential}.
-This algorithm iteratively uses three-point function evaluations to ``zoom-in'' to the optimum, by eliminating a point and sampling a new point in each round.
-Its mechanics renders it infeasible to implement it in a fashion that respects monotonicity of decisions.
-For higher dimensions, a $\mathcal{O}(1)$-regret algorithm has been designed by Nesterov and Spokoiny \cite{nesterov2017random}.
+This algorithm iteratively uses three-point function evaluations to ``zoom in'' to the optimum, by eliminating a point and sampling a new point in each round.
+Its mechanics render it infeasible to implement it in a fashion that respects the monotonicity of decisions.
+For higher dimensions, a $\mathcal{O}(1)$-regret algorithm has been designed by \cite{nesterov2017random}.
 This algorithm is based on gradient-descent using a one-point gradient estimate constructed by sampling uniformly in a ball around the current point.
-This key idea recurringly appears in several works on convex optimization with bandit feedback.
+This key idea recurringly appears in several works on convex optimization with bandit feedback (e.g., \cite{spall1992multivariate}, \cite{flaxman2005online}, \cite{hazan2014bandit}).
 However, due to the randomness in the direction chosen to estimate the gradient, such an approach does not satisfy monotonicity.